What Type Of Ethical Consumer Would You Be?

 – Andrew Wilson, Director of the UK’s Ashridge Centre for Business and Society

 As a Living Simple Minimalist, I don’t shop much anymore.
-There is still a process I use before I make a purchase and being an ethical consumer almost never plays a part.
-I ask myself if I really need the item.
+There is still a process I use before I make a purchase, and being an ethical consumer rarely plays a part.
+I ask myself if I need the item.

-If I already have an item that could sever the purpose of the potential new one?
-I ask where will I store the new item and continue down my list.
+Do I already have an item that could serve the purpose of the potential new one?
+I asked where to store the new item and continued down my list.

-For me the only time ethics comes to play is when it is political.
+For me, ethics comes into play only when it is political.
 There are products, businesses, and companies I automatically avoid spending money with because of my political beliefs.

-There are also companies I avoid for what I feel to be well-publicized ethics violations.
-I believe given the information we all would take an ethical consumer stance.
+I also avoid companies for what I feel to be well-publicized ethics violations.
+Given the information, we all would take an ethical consumer stance.

 The Ethical Consumer and Informational Marketing

-These actions would negatively affect most people’s purchasing decisions if they were aware that a company engaged in such practices.
+These actions would negatively affect most purchasing decisions if they knew that a company engaged in such practices.

-The problem with identifying companies that be engaging in practices that would offend an ethical consumer is insufficient marketing.
-There is no marketing that would make consumers more aware of ethical and unethical practices that a company may be engaged in and no company will willingly distribute such information.
+The problem with identifying companies engaging in practices that would offend an ethical consumer is insufficient marketing.
+There is no marketing that would make consumers more aware of ethical and unethical practices that a company may be engaged in, and no company will willingly distribute such information.

-We regularly buy products that are killing the people that are producing them but we are just not aware of it.
+We regularly buy products that are killing the people who produce them, but we are just unaware of it.

-I believe with a little push and proper awareness businesses would market more to the ethical consumer.
-As of now they really don’t have created and marketed these types of products and services because the consumer is not aware of the possibilities.
+With a little push and proper awareness, businesses can market more to the ethical consumer.
+They haven’t created and sold these products and services because the consumer is unaware of the possibilities.

 People regularly buy hybrid cars, organic foods, environmentally friendly detergents, and energy-saving light bulbs.
-This shows interest but there is not push for more.
+This shows interest, but there is no push for more.

-Yes, there are other benefits to those products, saving money on gas, health benefits, style, and comfort, but ethical properties are not really marketed as well.
-If the ethical consumer was presented with the information and business catering to the market I think the market would grow.
+Yes, those products have other benefits, such as saving money on gas, health benefits, style, and comfort, but ethical properties are not marketed either.
+I think the market would grow if the ethical consumer were presented with the information and business catering to the market.

-There are times when the information is not presented and the otherwise ethical consumer buys the products that do not support their values.
+Sometimes, the information is not presented; otherwise, the ethical consumer buys products that do not support their values.

-Likewise, people both want to be ethical and they want to ignore ethics, such as eating healthy, exercising, and saving money.
-Sometimes all that is needed is a marketing push toward better behavior.
+Likewise, people want to be ethical and ignore ethics, such as eating healthy, exercising, and saving money.
+Sometimes, all that is needed is a marketing push toward better behavior.

-When given information the ethical consumer will behave more according to their values in purchasing decisions.
+When given information, the ethical consumer will behave more according to their purchasing values.

 Value vs. Values and The Ethical Consumer

-When people are surveyed they choose more often than not to identify as an ethical consumers.
-Studies of purchasing habits conflict with those surveys because you often only have the person’s word to go on.
+When surveyed, people often choose to identify as ethical consumers.
+Studies of purchasing habits conflict with those surveys because you usually only have the person’s word to go on.

 Researchers found that most people will not sacrifice product function for ethics.
-When faced with a choice of good ethical positioning and bad product functionality or vice versa, people overwhelmingly chose good product functionality and bad ethical positioning.
+When faced with a choice of good ethical positioning and impaired product functionality or vice versa, people overwhelmingly choose good and bad ethical positioning.

 They revealed the reluctance to consider ethical product features as anything but secondary to their primary reasons for purchasing the products or services.

-Most people would believe there would be differences influenced by gender, education, income, culture, domicile, basic values, and so on proved unfounded. consumers behave similarly despite those differences.
+Most people would believe there would be differences influenced by gender, education, income, culture, domicile, fundamental values, and so on, but this proved unfounded.
+Consumers behave similarly despite those differences.
 Cost does matter to most consumers despite ethical concerns.

-The cost of a product may even be of higher concern than ecological hazards and uphold human rights standards research shows.
-Hell, I believe the color of a pair of shoes may even out weight ecological hazards and uphold human rights standards on how they were produced.
+The cost of a product may even be of higher concern than ecological hazards and uphold human rights standards, research shows.
+Hell, I believe the color of a pair of shoes may even outweigh ecological hazards and uphold human rights standards on how they were produced.

-The sad fact of the matter is even the most socially responsible ethical consumers do not care enough to pay a higher price for products and services that are more in line with their ethical standards.
+Sadly, even the most socially responsible ethical consumers do not care enough to pay a higher price for products and services that align with their moral standards.

 Conclusion

-As a living simple minimalist, I have to ask is the ethical consumer dead?
+As a simple minimalist living, I must ask, is the ethical consumer dead?
 I would say not.
-It is true that for now, the price is an important determining factor in deciding whether to purchase one item over another.
+It is true that, for now, the price is an important determining factor in deciding whether to purchase one item over another.

-The fact that most consumer states that ethics plays a role in their purchasing decision in surveys are promising.
+The fact that most consumer state that ethics plays a role in their purchasing decision in surveys is promising.
 In practice, they seem to forget that and allow the price to rule their purchasing decision.

 Who will equip the consumer with information on companies that break the law?
 Those who use child labor, harm the environment, abuse animals, break health laws and abuse human rights?

 Money and power usually get these concerns swept under the rug.
-Even worst, when a company is convicted of these violations they get what amounts to a slap on the wrist, and the public is never notified.
+Even worse, when a company is convicted of these violations, they get what amounts to a slap on the wrist, and the public is never notified.

-We will not even discuss companies that manufacture in places where these are not even crimes.
-We need to do better as a human race to take better care of each other and the environment.
+We will not discuss companies that manufacture in places where these are not crimes.
+We need to do better as a human race to care for each other and the environment.

 Earning ever-growing profits should not be the company’s only goal.

-Hopefully.
-Remember not to just be an ethical consumer in words but also be an ethical consumer in practice.
-The well-being is ensuring is you and yours.
+Hopefully, remember to be an ethical consumer in words and an ethical consumer in practice.
+The well-being is ensured for you and yours.
 You have power.

 Be the change you seek.
 Be an ethical consumer.
 Shopping can be as powerful as voting.